MrZenW/varbox/README.md

 ### Varbox.box#<strong>destroy([path])</strong>

-Delete all of the properties of all of the variables on and under the path argument.
+Remove all of the properties of all of the variables on and under the path argument.

 ***The argument path can be null or undefined, it means destroy the root path variable in the box***